-Since it’s considered a niche market, it may be tough to find a lender for this type of financing.
-When you do, you need to make sure you have what it takes to qualify for a revenue-based loan.
+Since revenue-based financing is considered a niche market, it may be difficult to find a lender.
+When you do, you need to make sure you have what it takes to qualify for a revenue loan.

-Banks and other traditional financiers don’t offer these types of loans, so you’ll have to search elsewhere.
-There are some out there, and many of them specialize or even exclusively offer revenue based loans.
+Banks and other conventional financiers don’t offer these types of loans, so you’ll have to search elsewhere.
+There are some out there, and many of them specialize or even exclusively offer revenue-based loans.

 Ace the Application

 Once you’ve found a potential lender, submit an application online that includes both your business and personal information.
-They will ask to see your business’s financial documents (balance sheet, profit and loss statement, etc.), and might even look at your personal credit score.
+They will ask to see your business’s financial documents (balance sheet, profit-and-loss statement, etc.), and may even look at your personal credit score.